awesomeeng/awesome-cli/docs/Introducing.md

 A "singular CLI" is one that does one thing and does it well. `cat` for example, is a singluar CLI.
 A "command CLI" is one that takes one or more commands as arguments and each command provides a separate behavior. `git` for example, is a command CLI; it relies on the user passing additional commands to it to function (e.g. `git commit` where commit is the command).

+AwesomeCLI allows you to build either.
+In your CLI entry point you simple extend `AwesomeCLI.CLI` for singular CLI applications, or `AwesomeCLI.CommandCLI` for command driven CLI applications.
+Of course, there's a little more to it, so be sure to keep reading to learn how.

 ## Key Features

  - **Easy**.
 Writing a CLI with AwesomeCLI is super easy and fast.

  - **Singular or Command CLIs**.
 Choose if you want to build a singular CLI or a command-driven CLI.

  - **Options/Switches**.
-AwesomeCLI handles options and switches for you, including aliases and nested options.
+AwesomeCLI handles options and switches for you, including types, default values, aliases, help, and nested options.

  - **Help**.
-Builtin basic help screens for your users, easily overloadable for custom screens.
+Builtin basic help screens for your users that can be easily overloaded for custom help screens.

  - **CLI Utilities**.
-Useful CLI utilities to speed development.
+Useful CLI utilities to speed development such as reading a file or reading from STDIN.

  - **Extensiblity**.
 For all your CLI needs no matter how simple or how complex.

  - **No External Dependencies**.
 AwesomeCLI is written and maintained by The Awesome Engineering Company and has no dependency that was not written by us.
-This means consistency of code throughout the product and that we have zero dependencies that were not written inhouse.
+This means consistency of code throughout the product and that we have zero dependencies that were not written in-house.
 This means safer code for you and your product.

  - **Free and Open**.
-AwesomeCLI is released under the MIT licene and complete free to use and modify.
+AwesomeCLI is released under the MIT License and complete free to use and modify.

 ## Getting Started